-StoryMi is derivative of the Yoruba phrase “Ìtàn mi” that translates to “My Story” in English.
-With the current evolution recorded in the media space through modern technology, we aim to build a community of competent media creatives who will be versed in all spheres of media including; Journalism, Television and Documentary production, photography and Videography, Print and Radio broadcast.
+StoryMi is a derivative of the Yoruba phrase “Ìtàn mi” which translates to “My Story” in English.
+With the current evolution recorded in the media space through modern technology, we aim to build a community of competent media creatives who will be versed in all media spheres including; Journalism, Television and Documentary production, photography and Videography, Print and Radio broadcast.

 Distinct Courses and Curriculums